Neon-filled Shinjuku is where Tokyo goes to have fun

-With 36 platforms, over 200 exits, and another 17 platforms in five directly connected stations that can be accessed through hallways without ever surfacing outside, it is labyrinthine.
-Never be so casual as to suggest meeting someone "outside Shinjuku Station": JR, Keio, Odakyu, Toei, Tokyo Metro and Seibu all have stations within the Shinjuku Station complex, which also boasts underground malls, restaurants and cafes.
+With so many platforms, it is labyrinthine.
+Never be so casual as to suggest meeting someone "outside Shinjuku Station": JR, Keio, Odakyu, Toei and Tokyo Metro all have stations within the Shinjuku Station complex, which also boasts underground malls, restaurants and cafes.
 Shinjuku is defined by its station.

 As a result of all this human traffic, Shinjuku caters to all tastes and desires.

-Major department stores including Isetan, Takashimaya, Keio and Odakyu have flagship stores in Shinjuku.
+Major department stores including Isetan, Takashimaya, Keio, and Odakyu have flagship stores in Shinjuku.
 Kinokuniya Bookstore, Tokyu Hands, Bic Camera, Yodobashi and Labi all have a huge presence right in front of the station.

-There are thousands of stores in the immediate vicinity, and if you stroll in any direction from the station there are thousands more shops, restaurants, bars, clubs and movie theaters.
+There are thousands of stores in the immediate vicinity, and if you stroll in any direction from the station, there are thousands more shops, restaurants, bars, clubs and movie theaters.
 Shinjuku has everything you want and much you didn't know you needed.

 Kabukicho is where the party happens.
 Often called the town that doesn't sleep, more accurately, it passes out for a couple of hours late morning.

-Amid the steel, concrete and chaos, with millions of people shuffling through each day, Shinjuku Gyoen garden is almost a dreamlike aberration.
-It's a well-kept secret and outside of cherry blossom season and the turning of the leaves in fall, it is a tranquil escape from the neon and noise.
+Amid the steel, concrete, and chaos, with millions of people shuffling through each day, Shinjuku Gyoen garden is almost a dreamlike aberration.
+It's a well-kept secret, and outside of cherry blossom season and the turning of the leaves in fall, it is a tranquil escape from the neon and noise.